KrakenIsHere/The-Vineheart-Realm/content/0. World/5. Story/The Devine War.md

 - Both mortals and gods now understand the terrible price of absolute conviction

 ### The Godwound
-The Godwound is the lasting scar and magic that lingers at the core of the realm.
+The [[The Godwound]] is the lasting scar and magic that lingers at the core of the realm.
 It is the manifestation of the powerful & divine magic that created it.
 It's effects can are felt across the land(s)
 - Forcing the **seas** to **rage** & manifest **monsters**
 - Causing **forests, caves & dungeons** to manifest **monsters** & **magical** properties
 - Creating gates from which monsters appear
 - Enhancement of natural disasters

+A testament to the cataclysmic forces that shaped this world.

 ## Recovery: Four Centuries Later